ribalnasr/widgify/projects/widgify/core/README.md

-**@widgify/core** is the core library that make everything possible.
+**@widgify/core** is the core library that makes everything possible.
-It consists mainly on 2 elements:
+It consists mainly of 2 elements:

 #### - The \<widgify> component that takes a [widget] input: